spkdroid/Dal-Events/README.md

 # Dal Events

 Dal Events is a news feed application developed for Dalhousie university.
-The applicaiton will pull the news information about the Dalhousie university from the internet and creates a simple set of feeds that can be read in your phone or tablet.
+The applicaiton will pull the news information about the Dalhousie university from the internet.
+The information that are gathered are converted into simple set of feeds that can be read in your android phone or tablet.
+The application currently display the news feeds related to student life, research and sports.
+The application also scans for the events that occur in the campus.
+Please feel free to use this code to generate a news feed applicaiton for your school or university.

 ## Getting Started